 How To Spray Paint Ceramic Thrift Store Finds

 Why is spray painting so difficult?
 Am I right???
 I paint furniture all day long with a paintbrush with no drips and can’t manage to spray paint anything without runs.
 Guess what I learned?
 Slow down!
 I tend to be in a rush on most given days… rushing from one project to the next.
-It’s the way my creative brain work and I’m guessing yours too.
+It’s the way my creative brain works, and I’m guessing yours too.

 When spray painting anything, less is more.
 Always paint with multiple light coats with dry time between each coat.
 Always check the label for dry times.
 Painting at room temperature is best.
 I like to spray paint outdoors when I can (ventilation) and then bring my projects back inside to dry.
 This will result in a silky smooth finish… no runs!
 Hold the can 6- 8 inches from your object and use a sweeping motion.
 Never allow the spray flow to stop during this process.
 Back and forth in super light coats.
 You may have to repeat these steps 4-5 times before you get the full coverage you’re seeking.
 This project took less than 1 hour to complete.

-Take your time and you won’t get the runs. 😂 Notice there is very little overspray on the board.
+Take your time, and you won’t get the runs. 😂 Notice there is minimal overspray on the board.
 Multiple light coats are the right way to spray paint thrift store finds.
-Don’t forget to use a drop cloth or I like to keep a small piece of plywood just for spraying smalls.
+Don’t forget to use a drop cloth or keep a small piece of plywood just for spraying smalls.